Skip to content

 Then either:

-A stage failure does NOT necessarily mean the task failed — wait for the task-level event to know the final outcome.
+A stage failure does not necessarily mean the task failed — wait for the task-level event to know the final outcome.

 GuaranteeStrength